-The movie’s main storyline involves Bret and Annabelle trying to make their way to Saint Louis for a high-stakes poker game on a riverboat.
+The movie’s main storyline involves Bret and Annabelle trying to make their way east to Saint Louis for a high-stakes poker game on a riverboat.
 Garner’s “lawman” Zane Cooper is supposedly going to provide security for the event.
 James Coburn plays Commodore Duvall, the man hosting the poker tournament.

 Along the way Graham Greene shows up as Joseph, a Native American con artist friend of Bret’s, Alfred Molina plays a Mexican bandit out to waylay our hero and Danny Glover has a cameo as a bank-robber for the then-obligatory nod to his and Gibson’s Lethal Weapon characters.

 The creative team behind the film clearly had a great love for the original Maverick series and for James Garner as well, with countless references, cameos and walk-ons from his many television shows of the past.
 Even Margot Kidder from Garner’s short-lived western Nichols shows up!
 In addition many beloved supporting figures from wild west cinema can be spotted in the background.